AnnaDomenech/MPPoseEstimation/readme.md

 - `<scenario>`: A, B, or C. Note that all scenarios implement A.
 - `<folder>`: Folder path to the images.
 - `<show>`: True or False.
 If True an image with the results will be displayed.
+Press any key to end the visualization.
 - `<model_path>`: Path to the model file.

 ### Example